 Tip #5 Go Visual

 Photos, graphics, videos, GIFs and other visual media make a bigger impact than mere words.
 Bonus points if the visuals are yours.
 E.g., if you’re a coach, post a Vine of yourself saying something encouraging instead of some stranger.

 One thing to keep in mind, however, is that social media marketing is real marketing.
 It’s not something you should hand over to your friend’s teenager just because she’s got a couple thousand followers on Instagram.
 Using social media for business is very different than using it for fun, and should be approached with the same rigor you would apply to any marketing campaign.

 Your online business manager can create a strategy for your social media marketing, find content creators, and can manage your tech team as they automate your postings via a single control hub.

 Think you’re ready to work with a business manager for your marketing strategy?
-Just take my quick quiz and find out!
+Schedule a call with Sophie today!